 Medicare Part B Plan - The Medicare B plan reimburses Medicare Part B premiums paid by eligible retirees and beneficiaries as set forth in Ohio Revised Code (ORC) 3309.69.
 Qualified benefit recipients who pay Medicare Part B premiums may apply for and receive a monthly reimbursement from SERS.
 The reimbursement amount is limited by statute to the lesser of the January 1, 1999 Medicare Part B premium or the current premium.
 The Medicare Part B monthly premium for calendar year 2013 was \$104.90 for most participants, but could be as high as \$335.70 per month depending on their income.
-SERS' reimbursement to retirees was \$45.50.
+SERS' reimbursement to retirees was \$45.50 if they participated in one of SERS' health care plans.

 The Retirement Board, acting with the advice of the actuary, allocates a portion of the current employer contribution rate to the Medicare B Fund.
-For fiscal year 2013, the actuarially required allocation is .74%.
-The School's required contributions for the years ended June 30, 2013, 2012 and 2011 were \$515, \$783 and \$553, respectively.
-The entire amount has been contributed for fiscal years 2011, 2012 and 2013.
+For fiscal year 2014, the actuarially required allocation is .76%.
+The School's required contributions for the years ended June 30, 2014, 2013 and 2012 were \$888, \$515 and \$783, respectively.
+The entire amount has been contributed for fiscal years 2012 and 2013.
+For fiscal year 2014, the School has contributed 92% of the required amount.
+The unpaid contribution has been recorded as a liability.

-Notes to the Basic Financial Statements For The Fiscal Year Ended June 30, 2013 (Continued)
+Notes to the Basic Financial Statements For The Fiscal Year Ended June 30, 2014 (Continued)